 The best natural hair care tips took me a lot of trial and error to learn.
 Natural hair care without harsh chemicals can be complicated.
 Here’s what you need to know if you want to clean up your hair care routine.

 This post has been a long time coming.

-For over a year now, I’ve been experimenting in the world of all natural hair care to figure out the best natural hair care tips.
+For over a year now, I’ve been experimenting in the world of all-natural hair care to figure out the best natural hair care tips.
 I’ve tried just about everything, and now I want to present the results of all this hard work!

 No ‘Poo Method